2017 Weekend of Restoration

 Code: 5419 (registration opens August 10, county residents/August 20, non-residents)

 Women participate in every aspect of conservation today, here in McHenry County and across the Chicago Region.
 They work at the Federal, State, and local levels.
 They work in support roles and they lead major organizations like McHenry County Conservation District.
 They are Ph.D. scientists; they operate chainsaws; they work with wild animals; they lead prescribed burns and bird surveys.
-The fall WEOR will allow you to meet and talk with a few of the talented women who are shaping conservation today.
+In this program you’ll meet and talk with a few of the talented women who are shaping conservation today.
 Our restoration project will be to begin to restore an old pasture to its former life as an oak savanna.
 Come help us change the world!

 Code: 5420 (registration opens May 10, county residents/May 20, non-residents)